-The Altes Museum, built between 1823 and 1830 and designed by Karl Friedrich Schinkel, is one of the most important works of Neoclassical architecture.
+The Altes Museum, built between 1823 and 1830 and designed by Karl Friedrich Schinkel, is one of Neoclassical architecture’s most important works.
 With its clearly ordered exterior and an interior structure designed with exacting precision in the ancient Greek style, Schinkel pursued Humboldt’s idea of opening the museum as an educational institution for the public.

 Altes Museum Technical Information

 Our mind is not free if it is not the master of its imagination; the freedom of the mind is manifest in every victory over self, every resistance to external enticements, every elimination of an obstacle to this goal.
 Every moment of freedom is blessed

 – Karl Friedrich Schinkel 1

 Altes Museum Photographs